Delayed Or Denied Benefits

 After a work injury, you need to start receiving your workers’ compensation benefits as soon as possible.
 However, sometimes legitimate workers’ comp claims are delayed or even denied by the employer.
 At the Law Offices of Antony E. Gluck, PC, we can explain your full range of options and fight to protect your rights if your workers’ compensation benefits have been delayed or denied.

-For a free consultation with an experienced workers’ compensation lawyer, call our offices in San Bernardino or Encino at 877-382-2113, or contact us online.
+For a free consultation with an experienced workers’ compensation lawyer, call our offices in San Bernardino at 877-382-2113, or contact us online.
 We represent injured workers throughout Southern California.

 Has Your Employer Delayed A Decision On Your Claim?